 Civil Procedure Code, 1908 is a procedural law that is related to the administration of civil proceedings in India.
 This is an important subject that is a part of all law exams.
 To help you prepare better here is a list of most important sections and Orders & Rules of the Civil Procedure Code.
-These are from an exam’s point of view.
+These are from an exam’s point of view, in 2022.

 Important Sections of Civil Procedure Code